For Immediate Help

 - Hearing and speech impaired, call 1-800-799-4TTY (4889)

-The Deschutes County Suicide Prevention Advisory Council seeks to reduce suicide attempts and deaths across the lifespan.
-The Council meets monthly and is currently working to provide consistent and credible suicide prevention/intervention training for both the public and professionals.
-For more information, please contact Jessica Jacks at (541) 330-4632 or email@example.com.
+The Deschutes County Suicide Prevention Alliance seeks to reduce suicide attempts and deaths across the lifespan.
+The Alliance meets quarterly.
+For more information on the Alliance and/or to receive general announcements about suicide prevention, please contact David Visiko at (541) 388-6606 or email@example.com.

-MANY, MANY activities are happening during this week and throughout the Fall.
-Click on the flyer listed under the resources below for all of the details.
-Join us in one, two or all of the events to learn more about how to prevent suicide and suicide attempt.
+Lots of events are on the horizon!
+Join us in one, two, or all of the events to learn more about how to prevent suicide and suicide attempts.
 As a community, WE CAN work TOGETHER to get people the help that is needed.

 - 2nd Monday of the Month, 7-8:30 p.m.
 Located at Partners In Care, 2075 NE Wyatt Ct., Bend.
 Trained facilitators are Alison Sorenson and Jean Stark.
 For more information contact Alison Sorenson, (541) 325-3339 or firstname.lastname@example.org.

-- 4th Thursday of the Month, 7-9p.m.
-Located at Day Spring Four Square Church, 7801 NW 7th, Terrebonne.
+- Redmond area group.
 The trained facilitator is Herb Baker.
-For more information contact Herb Baker, (503) 708-3047 or email@example.com.
+Call for more information contact Herb Baker, (503) 708-3047 or email@example.com.

 Browse the links and Supporting documents at the bottom of this page.
 Listed are several resources to help someone who is suicidal, learn more about the risks and protective factors for suicide, and find out how to get training on suicide prevention from professionals.